corda/corda-docs-portal/content/en/apps/payments/payments-sdk.md

 ## Add Corda Payments SDK dependencies to an existing CorDapp

-The Corda Payments SDK dependencies can be added to an existing CorDapp, making it possible to trigger all the required flows for payments to be made and received on your network.
+The Corda Payments SDK dependencies can be added to an existing CorDapp, making it possible to trigger all the required flows for making payment and account requests through your network's Payments Agent.

 To add the Corda Payments SDK: